featherbear/UNSW-COMP2521/blog/__hugo/content/post/lab07.md

 # Analysis
 ![](Snipaste_2019-01-28_20-02-34.png)
+***Note: The x-axis increases by increments of 100, and then increments of 2000 after 10000 items***
+&nbsp;

 This graph was made from the timings of a randomised array from each of the sort methods.

-The graph above suggests that all three sorts perform very similarly In the data set, the naive method was marginally more performant than that of the random and median sort.
+The graph above suggests that all three sorts perform very similarly.

+In the data set, the <span style="color:royalblue">random</span> method was more performant than that of the <span style="color:red">naive</span> and <span style="color:forestgreen">median</span> method.

-This could possibly be as a result of the random and median methods requiring more operations (to compare, generate a random number, and switch)
+This could be as a result of the <span style="color:red">naive</span> and <span style="color:forestgreen">median</span> methods requiring more operations _(nature of a <span style="color:red">naive</span> sort, and to compare and switch values for a <span style="color:forestgreen">median</span> sort)_

+The timings for the <span style="color:forestgreen">median</span> method were (surprisingly) more inconsistent, than the <span style="color:red">naive</span> sort, evident in the visible timing spikes

+For a dataset of about 364,000 items, both the <span style="color:red">naive</span> and <span style="color:forestgreen">median</span> sort methods spiked up in sort times

+_// Aside: It would have been better to perform the same tests with the same randomised numbers_

 ## Naive Pivot
 ![](Snipaste_2019-01-28_19-55-08.png)
+***Note: The x-axis increases by increments of 100, and then increments of 2000 after 10000 items***
+&nbsp;

-This algorithm uses the right-most value of an array as the pivot index.
+This algorithm uses the left/right-most value of an array as the pivot index.
 It is naive as there is no thought given into which value to pick as the pivot.

-As seen, this algorithm reaches its worst-case time complexity when sorting an already sorted array.
+This algorithm reaches its worst-case time complexity when sorting an already sorted array.

 ## Median of Three Pivot
 ![](Snipaste_2019-01-28_19-55-41.png)
+***Note: The x-axis increases by increments of 100, and then increments of 2000 after 10000 items***
+&nbsp;

-The median of three pivot algorithm compares the first, middle and last values of an array, and uses the median value as the pivot index - whilst also sorting the three values in place.
-This poses the advantage of the sort always pivoting around a value where there are most likely lesser and greater values
+The median of three pivot algorithm compares the first, middle and last values of an array, and uses the median value as the pivot index - whilst also sorting the three values (lo, mi, hi) in place.
+This poses the advantage of the sort always pivoting around a value where there are most likely lesser and greater values.

-In comparing the best, average and worst cases for this algorithm's time complexity, the Median of Three method is marginally more performant in sorting a nearly sorted descending array, than that of a random array.
+Sorting a randomised array of numbers takes (expectedly) more time than an already sorted ascending array.

+The performance of a median sort on descending items is interesting - as in my head it should perform similar to a randomised array.
+Overall the median method has a better overall sort performance than the naive sort, which bottlenecks for an (as/des)cending array.

 ## Random Pivot
 ![](Snipaste_2019-01-28_19-56-05.png)
+***Note: The x-axis increases by increments of 100, and then increments of 2000 after 10000 items***
+&nbsp;

-Upon not knowing the nature of the values in an array, the Random Pivot method generates the best average case operation.
+Albeit not knowing the nature of the values in an array, the random pivot method generates the best average case operation.
 This algorithm selects a random value in an array as the pivot index.
-It can sort an array of 500,000 random values in roughly `0.1s` (on my laptop at least)
+It can sort an array of 500,000 random values in roughly `0.11s` (on my laptop at least).

+For a quick sort on an (as/des)cending array of numbers), the random pivot sort takes slightly longer than a median method - which is to be expected as there is no thought given into picking a pivot, hence on average more partitions will be performed.
+Like the median sort, the random pivot sort is faster than the naive sort

 # Gotta go faster!
 By implementing a different sorting algorithim within another algorithm, for instance an Insertion Sort within the Quick Sort - we can optimise the performance of our sort.
 Such is because an Insertion Sort may perform fewer comparisons, swaps and recursions (for a small number of values).